The record must be

 - kept for 3 years

 Under Part 4 of the Pesticides Regulation 2017, it is compulsory for all people who use pesticides for commercial or occupational purposes to record their pesticide use.
-This includes farmers, market gardeners, parkland and greenkeepers, nursery operators, pest control operators, ground rig operators, landlords, landscape gardeners, local councils and government agencies, and other people who use pesticides as part of their job.
+This includes farmers, market gardeners, parkland and green keepers, nursery operators, pest management technicians, fumigators, ground rig operators, landlords, landscape gardeners, local councils and government agencies, and other people who use pesticides as part of their job.

-Licensed pesticides users have to record a few more details in their pesticides records.
-These are outlined below.
-Aerial operators may also need to record written evidence of prior consent from the occupiers of nearby properties under pesticide control order Air-1, written evidence of prior consent of nearby property occupiers properties may need to be recorded.
+Aerial operators may need to record written evidence of prior consent from the occupiers of nearby properties under pesticide control order Air-1.

-Important note: If the pesticide label or Australian Pesticides and Veterinary Medicines Authority (APVMA) permit requires that you make a record of its use, you must do it even if you do not normally have to make and keep records.
+Important note: If a pesticide label or Australian Pesticides and Veterinary Medicines Authority (APVMA) permit requires that you make a record of pesticide use, you must do so, in accordance with the conditions stated, even if you do not normally have to make and keep records.

 You do not need to make a record when you use pesticides around your own home or garden, or when using things such as personal insect repellents, cockroach baits or flea powders on pets or pesticides unless the label requires you to make a record.